omchaudhar/Facial-Recognition-SOC/README.md

 # Facial Recognition Security Operations Center (SOC) System

-This repository hosts a Python-based Facial Recognition system designed for secure, real-time identity verification.
-Developed as part of a Summer of Code (SOC) project, this system integrates advanced neural networks with an intuitive user interface, providing robust capabilities for monitoring and managing access in security operations center environments.
-The project emphasizes detailed documentation for ease of understanding, deployment, and scalability.

 ## Project Overview

-The Facial Recognition SOC system aims to enhance security protocols by leveraging cutting-edge machine learning techniques to accurately identify and verify individuals.
-Its primary applications include access control, surveillance, and incident response within a security operations framework.
-The system is built with modularity in mind, allowing for future expansions and integrations with other security tools.
+This repository contains a Python-based Facial Recognition system developed as part of a Summer of Code (SOC) project.
+The system is designed for secure, real-time identity verification, integrating advanced neural networks with an intuitive user interface.
+It aims to enhance security protocols through accurate identification and verification of individuals, with primary applications in access control, surveillance, and incident response within a security operations framework.
+The project emphasizes modularity, detailed documentation, and scalability.

 ## Key Features